 Heritage Christian School offers an educational model much different than other Iowa City schools.
-The Mission Statement of Heritage Christian School affirms education is to be Christ-centered and academically challenging while guiding children in the knowledge of Jesus Christ.
+The Mission Statement of Heritage Christian School affirms education is to be biblically faithful and academically excellent while guiding children in the knowledge of Jesus Christ.
 Students are held accountable to do their best at all times and in all things.
 They are taught facts revealed in Science and History and then taught to interpret them through what God’s Word says about the creation and sustenance of all things and the nature of man.
 They are taught the value of excellence in the language arts due to the responsibility of effective communication, both written and oral.
 They are taught to think critically, logically, and rationally.
 They are taught to love their neighbors as themselves, to love their enemies, to respect authority and one another, and to serve others before themselves.
 What makes this education so effective is the teachers that work side-by-side with parents, modeling consistent expectations as we prepare children for adulthood.

 No matter where they go, our students have been highly successful.
 Academically, students rise to the top of their classes, having been well prepared through their time at Heritage.
 Due to the emphasis that is placed on the spiritual development of our students, they are quickly recognized as being different – more respectful, better behaved, more responsible.

 Are Heritage Christian School teachers State of Iowa certified?

 Yes.
 All classroom teachers must be certified to teach by the State of Iowa and are responsible to maintain that certification.

 Do students take standardized tests, like Iowa Assessments?

 Yes.
 Each year, in the spring, 3rd-8th grade students take standardized tests.
 In the past students took the Iowa Assessments.
 In 2020 students will begin taking the Iowa State Assessment of Student Progress (ISASP).
 Each year, our students score exceptionally well, often above the 95th percentile.